jfallows/nuklei/specification/http/SPEC.md

 ```

 ### PREPARE command (0x00000013)
-Prepares incoming streams from the handler to initiate HTTP/1.1 protocol streams with specified HTTP headers.
+Prepares incoming streams from the specified source nukleus to initiate HTTP/1.1 protocol streams with specified HTTP headers
+to the specified destination nukleus and destination nukleus reference.

 ```
 PREPARE